davidleger95/whitespace/_posts/2016-1-5-cover-letter-design.md

 ![Business Card]({{ site.baseurl }}/assets/files/business-card.png)

 A cover letter is no doubt longer than a business card and as opposed to being stand-alone, it is usually accompanied by a resume (either single-page, long-form, or both).
 It also has the opposite implication of a business card.
 A business card is passive and just provides information as an optional call-to-action.
 A cover letter is a bit more forward; it provokes action by the reader.
 It may direct the reader to to an item an attached resume or call for a response from the reader.
-For the cover letter I decided to just make a template and later I will write unique cover letters for each individual job I apply for.
+For the cover letter I decided to just make a template and later in the final stage of this project I will write unique cover letters for each individual job application.

 ![Cover Letter]({{ site.baseurl }}/assets/files/cover-letter.pdf)